-Students enrolled on the Master of Environmental Studies Program are required to complete a course totalling 120 credit points made up of compulsory Core Subjects (48 credit points), Elective Subjects (36 credit points) and a Project (36 credit points).
-The structure of the course allows students to pursue specialised interests through the electives and the project, or to develop new areas of expertise.
+The coursework only option is made up of compulsory Core Subjects (45 credits) and Elective Subjects (75 credits).
+The coursework and project option is made up of Core subjects (45 credits), Project subjects (37.5 credits) and Elective subjects (37.5 credits).
+The structure of the course options allows students to pursue specialised interests through the electives and the project, or to develop new areas of expertise.

 Some subjects have prerequisites or assumed knowledge which are determined to be necessary for suitable progress through the subject.
-Students should seek advice from subject coordinators if they are in doubt as to whether they are qualified to take a subject.
+Students should seek advice from subject co-ordinators if they are in doubt as to whether they are qualified to take a subject.